thanhnvht/JVM-Simulator/README.md

 It cannot simulate:
 * Strings
+* Floats and Doubles
 * I/O
 * Object creation
 * Advanced OO operations

 ## Motivation
-This project aims were to visualise the JVM components in order to more easily teach its functionality.
+This project aims were to visualise the JVM components in order to more easily teach the JVM's functionality.
+Most information regarding the JVM is only in text format.
+Hence, by varying the types of information regarding the JVM, prospective JVM learneres have more resources to learn from.

 ## Installation
 To install, go to *Realeses*, download the latest version, then run the .jar file